 There are numerous small streams falling over the edge of the cliff.
 These streams are small (only 1 – 3 km long) and seasonal – during the dry season there is little water.
 But during the rainy season (November – March) enormous cliff becomes adorned with numerous white ribbons.

 Olo’upena seems to be the highest fall here – estimates in topographical maps show that the fall is approximately 900 meters tall.
-Water here is not falling in a free fall – for most part it slides down along the nearly vertical cliff.
+The water here is not falling in a free fall – for the most part, it slides down along the nearly vertical cliff.

 Fourth highest in the world?

-Very often there is written with a sure hand that Olo’upena Falls are fourth highest in the world.
+Very often there is written with a sure hand that Olo’upena Falls is fourth highest in the world.

 Nevertheless Olo’upena certainly is in the league of highest waterfalls in the world.

-Very often in Internet there are published other Hawaiian waterfalls under the name of Olo’upena Falls.
+Very often on the Internet there are published other Hawaiian waterfalls under the name of Olo’upena Falls.
 Some Websites under the name of Olo’upena publish the wonderful Papalaua Falls (more than 500 m high) located 5.5 km to the east.

 Olo’upena Falls are included in the following lists:

 - Olo’upena Falls, image.
 WorldReviewer.
 Accessed on June 6, 2010